 In Washington, our government is polarized and the political process is gridlocked.
 Therefore, it increasingly falls upon local communities to develop their own best solutions for improving health and wellbeing.

 Quantitative data may move governments to act.
-But, culture is the data of the oppressed that moves people to act.
+But, culture is the data of the people and what moves communities to act.

 Health, when combined with creativity and empowerment, transforms what a person can't do into what a person (or community) can do.